Vimland/snake/README.md

 * ToDo:
-  - Look over functions
-        - DONE
-  - Rewrite newApple() -> randomCoord()
-        - DONE
-  - Make a small flowchart
+    - Append length to snake when apple is eaten
-        - DONE
+    - Insert timer
+    - What happends if apple spawns behind head?

 * Flow chart:
     - Call constructor